An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

 * Communication between the driver and passengers in the RV is required.

 As you can see, there are huge differences regarding the legality of riding in a moving travel trailer from state to state.
-Some states allow riding in any kind of moving RV, others only allow it in certain types, a few place certain restrictions on RV riding, while three states – the states of Arkansas, Maine, and New Hampshire – don’t allow riding in a moving RV altogether.
+Some states allow riding in any moving RV, others only allow it in certain types, a few place certain restrictions on RV riding, and three states—Arkansas, Maine, and New Hampshire—don’t allow riding in a moving RV altogether.

 Aside from age, some states may impose other requirements that you must follow when having passengers in a moving RV.
-For example, passengers may be required to be seated in appropriate passenger seats equipped with seat belts, while children have to ride in a federally approved child safety seat.
+For example, passengers may be required to be seated in appropriate passenger seats equipped with seat belts, while children must ride in a federally approved child safety seat.

 There may also be rules regarding the RV’s weight, size, brakes, turn signals, speed, lighting, mirrors, or hitch type.
-These may again differ from state to state, so make sure to consult local authorities to find out any specifics applicable to your state.
+Again, these may differ from state to state, so consult local authorities to determine any specifics applicable to your state.

-Keep in mind that regulations can change at any moment, and we cannot guarantee the accuracy of the information provided above.
-To receive up-to-date information on regulations in your state, make sure to consult the local Department of Motor Vehicles or the Department of Transportation.
+Remember that regulations can change at any time, and we cannot guarantee the accuracy of the information provided above.
+To receive up-to-date information on rules in your state, consult the local Department of Motor Vehicles or the Department of Transportation.

 What about motorhomes?

-Unlike towable RVs where the legality of riding in it while moving varies across the US, it is legal to ride in the back of a motorhome.
-A motorhome is a single vehicle, so many of the requirements applying to towable RVs do not apply to them.
+Unlike towable RVs, where the legality of riding in it while moving varies across the US, it is legal to ride in the back of a motorhome.
+A motorhome is a single vehicle, so many requirements for towable RVs do not apply to them.

-However, there may still be some restrictions on the seating of passengers in a motorhome.
+However, there may still be some restrictions on passenger seating in a motorhome.
 Each state has varying laws regarding RV seat belts, for example.
-Usually, motorhomes (and essentially all other RV types) are required to have seat belts in the front passenger seats but not in the back seats.
+Usually, motorhomes (and essentially all other RV types) must have seat belts in the front passenger seats but not in the back seats.

-In the end, while there are fewer restrictions imposed on motorhomes, there still are certain rules that you may have to follow in your state.
+In the end, while there are fewer restrictions imposed on motorhomes, there still are specific rules that you may have to follow in your state.

 Safety precautions when transporting passengers in an RV

-There are certain safety precautions that you need to follow even if they aren’t required in your state.
-For example, if passengers in the RV aren’t required to wear seatbelts, they nonetheless should do so to stay safe.
+There are certain safety precautions that you need to follow, even if they aren’t required in your state.
+For example, if passengers in the RV aren’t required to wear seatbelts, they should do so to stay safe.

-Below is a list of essential safety precautions that you should keep in mind when transporting anyone in your RV, be it a towable RV or a motorhome.
+Below is a list of essential safety precautions to transport anyone in your RV, whether a towable RV or a motorhome.

 Have seat belts

-Living-area furniture in towable RVs isn’t always equipped with seatbelts, and you may want to install them yourself if.
+Living-area furniture in towable RVs isn’t always equipped with seatbelts, and you may want to install them yourself if you don’t intend to have anyone seated in the sofas.
 Even if you don’t intend to have anyone seated in the sofas, you should still equip them with seatbelts just in case.

-Ideally, you should have as many seats with seatbelts as there are passengers in your RV.
-This will ensure that everyone is safe and that no one is left out.
+Ideally, your RV should have as many seats with seatbelts as passengers.
+This will ensure everyone is safe and no one is left out.
 Rear passenger seats aren’t always required to have seatbelts, but you should install them nonetheless to ensure the safety of your passengers.

 Maintain communication